amir734jj/amir734jj.github.io/content/post/old/personal/2016-07-27-polynomial-library.md

----
-layout: post
++++
-title: "Multivariable Polynomial ring using java's BigInteger library"
-description: "Implementing a Multivariable Polynomial ring using java's BigInteger library"
+title = "Multivariable Polynomial ring using java's BigInteger library" description = "Implementing a Multivariable Polynomial ring using java's BigInteger library" date = "2016-07-27" categories = [ "personal" ]
-date: 2016-07-27 23:16:11 -0600
-categories: personal
----
++++

 After disappointing and certainty a long fail journey trying to learn [NTL](http://www.shoup.net/ntl/) (Number Theory package written in C++), I decided to write my own Ring implementation.
 In short, it was a difficult talk but I learned a lot.

 Let's discuss the details.
 I needed a two classes: Monomial and Ring plus enum class to handle operations.
 Now, the key design choice is how to store the relationships between Monomials and operations.
 For example, [this](http://ring.perisic.com/) library written in java as well, uses String to store the relationship.
 The last thing a programmer wants is being confused by String manipulations.
 Therefore, I used Array of Objects to store the relationships.